liangqing/syncrypto/README.rst

 Each plaintext file has a corresponding encrypted file in the encrypted folder, so if you modify one file in plaintext folder, there will be only one file be modified in the encrypted folder.
-This make sure changes the minimal files in encrypted folder.
+This make sure the synchronization changes the minimal files in encrypted folder.

 The synchronization is bidirectional, every time you synchronize two folders (one is plaintext folder, another is encrypted folder) with "syncrypto",